X16Community/x16-docs/README.md

 # Commander X16 Reference Manual

-This is the official Commander X16 reference manual.
+This is an unofficial MkDocs-based rendering of the official Commander X16 reference manual.

 Being a reference manual it is light on some details with some expected fundamental knowledge.
 If you are brand new to the X16, consider consulting the